jasmine-pyz/youCode2026/README.md

 ### Designed for Privacy and Safety
 - Built for shared-device use in low-resource shelter environments
 - Speech-to-text, translation, and text-to-speech models and services can all support local deployment
-- No account creation is required and transcripts are stored on-device to reduce barriers and protect user privacy
+- No account creation required and transcripts are stored on-device to reduce barriers and protect privacy
 - Harmful language detection that alerts shelter staff by SMS, supporting timely response and de-escalation

 Minimizing dependency on external services was a key design principle.
 OpenAI's Whisper can run locally to handle speech recognition and language detection, keeping audio on the device.
 Cohere's Tiny Aya can likewise support local deployment for translation, while remaining well suited to underserved and low-resource languages.
 The browser's Web Speech API can support voices built directly into the device for audio playback.
 Conversation transcripts can also be kept in local storage rather than on an external server, keeping data on-device.